 Videon offers 2 products in the media tech industry.
-Videon's product portfolio comprises of video processing and playout and live production.
+Videon's product portfolio comprises of live production and video processing and playout.

 Subscribe for full access to Videon's products in full detail

-Videon's revenues were less than $10M in 2023.
-Caretta Research has split Videon's revenue into 2 different product categories, the largest of which is live and realtime encoding.
+Videon's revenues were less than $25M in 2024.
+Caretta Research has split Videon's revenue into 2 different product categories, the largest of which is contribution encoding.
 For full access to Videon's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to Videon's revenue in full detail

-Videon's customers primarily consist of video processing and playout and connectivity infrastructure companies.
-Examples of Videon's customers include Techex, Canterbury School of Florida and V-Nova.
-Videon has commercial and technical partners like YouTube, Lumen Technologies and Amazon Web Services (AWS).
+Videon's customers primarily consist of search, social, and retail media, sports tech and media tech IP licensing companies.
+Examples of Videon's customers include Universal Tennis, IMG ARENA and V-Nova.
+Videon has commercial and technical partners like Meta, YouTube and Amazon Web Services (AWS).